 “About 9 o’clock,” replied Perkins.

 “I’ll be there at 8:30,” Cramer promised, and the next day he arrived at Shibe Park to meet Connie Mack wearing a suit his brother Paul had bought him for the occasion.
 Doc’s father tried to persuade him not to go, but he did not listen and headed off for his tryout with his cousin Chris Sprague driving him there.
-Mack signed up the eager youngster and assigned him to the Martinsburg team in the Blue Ridge League.
+Mack signed up the eager youngster and kept him on the Athletics bench for the rest of the season, then assigned him to the Martinsburg team in the Blue Ridge League.

 It was there that in 1929, Doc Cramer began his professional career, in a Class-D minor league consisting of teams primarily from western Maryland.
 He hit .404 and won the batting championship, beating out future Red Sox teammate Joe Vosmik in the final game of the season.
 Vosmik needed to have a slightly better day at the plate to win the title.
 Although he had thrown 30-some innings over the course of the season, Cramer was a fixture in the outfield.
 An oft-repeated tale, perhaps apocryphal, has Cramer copping the batting crown for himself when his manager started him on the mound for that final game; Cramer kept Vosmik at bay by walking him each time he came to bat.